NPalopoli/IDP_Python/_episodes/12-for-loops.md

 ## The body of a loop can contain many statements.

 *   But no loop should be more than a few lines long.
-*   Hard for human beings to keep larger chunks of code in mind.
+*   It is hard for human beings to keep larger chunks of code in mind.

 ~~~
 primes = [2, 3, 5]